 The following organizations and programs have been chosen to receive funding from the Houston Livestock Show and Rodeo™ Educational Programs throughout the next year.

-The American Festival for the Arts Year-Round Programming, Community Partnerships and the Scholarship Enrichment fund provides assistance and transportation support to applicants in all American Festival for the Arts programs.
+The AFA (formerly the American Festival for the Arts) Year-Round Programming and Summer Music Conservatory partners with schools to offer music education programs for youth in the Houston area.
+The Scholarship Enrichment Fund provides assistance and transportation support to applicants in all AFA programs.

 Barbara Bush Houston Literacy Foundation